 - Loss of use of the school network, computers and software, including Internet access.
-The student will be expected to complete work on a nonnetworked, stand-alone computer system and/or in an offline work environment. - Issuance of demerits/detentions, if applicable. - Removal from the esports club or limited from participating in public esports competitions - Possible financial obligations for the repair or replacement of damaged school devices. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties
+The student will be expected to complete work on a non-networked, stand-alone computer system and/or in an offline work environment. - Issuance of demerits/detentions, if applicable. - Removal from the esports club or limited from participating in public esports competitions - Possible financial obligations for the repair or replacement of damaged school devices. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.

-RESPONSIBLE USE POLICY FOR TECHNOLOGY Catholic Schools of the Archdiocese of

-Philadelphia Student Internet Access
+Catholic Schools of the Archdiocese of Philadelphia Student Internet Access - Student Contract

-Student Contract

 I understand that AoP computer technology, devices, services, network, and Internet access are to be used for educational, professional and authorized purposes only in adherence to AoP policies.
-When I am using the Internet or any other computer/telecommunications device, I must adhere to all rules of courtesy, etiquette, and laws regarding the copying of information as prescribed by either Federal, State, or local laws, and the Archdiocese of Philadelphia and (school name)
+When I am using the Internet or any other computer/telecommunications device, I must adhere to all rules of courtesy, etiquette, and laws regarding the copying of information as prescribed by either Federal, State, or local laws, and the Archdiocese of Philadelphia and Saints Simon and Jude School.

-My signature below and that of my parents(s) or guardian(s) signature means that I agree to follow the guidelines of this Responsible Use Policy for Technology for

-the Catholic Schools of the Archdiocese of Philadelphia.
+My signature below and that of my parents(s) or guardian(s) signature means that I agree to follow the guidelines of this Responsible Use Policy for Technology for the Catholic Schools of the Archdiocese of Philadelphia.

-Student Name/ID

-Student Signature

-Date/

-Graduation Year

-Room Number ( if elementary )

-Grade

-Parent or Guardian: We ask that you review this policy with your child and sign below:

-RESPONSIBLE USE POLICY FOR TECHNOLOGY Catholic Schools of the Archdiocese of
+Catholic Schools of the Archdiocese of Philadelphia

-Philadelphia Student Internet Access - Parent Guardian
+Student Internet Access - Parent Guardian